ANUcybernetics/panic/README.md

 - add model links to info maps
 - add the google fonts
 - make the main layout div a w/h-screen affair
-- wire up all the UI subscriptions and other info messages

 ## Licence